 Are you on track for retirement?

 It’s important to ensure your current choices are right for you and your retirement savings goals.
 To see what your KiwiSaver savings could look like at retirement, check our retirement calculator.

 Check you’re on the right PIR

 We recommend checking your PIR regularly to ensure the correct tax is being paid on your investment.
-You can find more information on choosing the right PIR here.
+Find more information on choosing the right PIR choosing the right PIR.
 Alternatively, you can call us on 0800 736 034, or consult a tax adviser.